 - the statement of comprehensive income;

 - the statement of financial position;

 - the statement of changes in equity;

-- the statement of cash flows; and
+- · the cash flow statement; and

-- the related notes 1 to 20, excluding the capital adequacy disclosures which are disclosed as unaudited within note 19.
+- the related notes 1 to 18 excluding the capital adequacy disclosures which are disclosed as unaudited within note 18.

-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom adopted international accounting standards and IFRSs as issued by the IASB.
+The financial reporting framework that has been applied in their preparation is applicable law United Kingdom adopted international accounting standards and IFRSs as issued by the IASB.